AI Fluent · Chapter 04

 Builder Session

 Single-purpose.
 "Build this page with these specs."
 Full context, one task.
-The specialists.
+The specialist.

 Claude Web (dedicated)